Kurtis24/Price_Estimator/README.md

 The server should parse your query, filter the clothing sheet, and return matching results as JSON.

-### 8. Frontend Integration
+### 8. Frontend Integration 🌐

-Your frontend should send the API key (from an environment variable with the prefix `REACT_APP_`, if desired) in the request headers and then display the returned data.
+Your frontend should send the API key (using `REACT_APP_MY_API_KEY` in your `.env` file on the client side) in the request headers and then display the returned data.
 Make sure your frontend is running on `http://localhost:3000` (or update the CORS settings accordingly).

 ---

-## Troubleshooting
+## Troubleshooting 🐞

 - **403 Error:**
   If you get a 403 error, check that the header `x-api-key` in your request matches `MY_API_KEY` in your `.env` file.